rockettheme/docs/Docs/wordpress/start/rocketlauncher.md

 ### Download the ZIP File and Add RocketLauncher to Your Site

-The first step you'll want to take whenever installing a WordPress RocketLauncher is to download the RocketLauncher file from [RocketTheme.com][rockettheme].
+The first step you will want to take whenever installing a WordPress RocketLauncher is to download the RocketLauncher file from [RocketTheme.com][rockettheme].
 Any other source is likely to be outdated and unsupported.

 Once you have downloaded this ZIP file, unpack it so you have a folder containing the WordPress installation files and folders.
 The contents of this folder will then need to be placed in your site's root directory via FTP or your host's preferred upload method.
 Wherever you place this folder's contents will become the root directory for your site.